Ghostbusters: Afterlife: Accolades

-Future
+Franchise

 Sequel

-Aykroyd has expressed interest in having the surviving cast of the original Ghostbusters team reprise their roles in up to three sequels.
+Aykroyd has expressed interest in having the surviving cast members of the original Ghostbusters film reprise their roles in up to three sequels.
 On the possibility of sequels, David A. Gross of Franchise Entertainment Research said the box-office results were "excellent" and would "encourage Sony to forge ahead with new installments".
 In April 2022, a sequel was confirmed to be in early development and it would return to New York City as with prior installments.
-Mckenna Grace reprises her role, as well as Logan Kim, Celeste O’Connor, Bill Murray, Dan Aykroyd, Ernie Hudson, and Annie Potts.
-The film was released on March 22, 2024.
+Grace reprises her role, as well as Logan Kim, Celeste O’Connor, Bill Murray, Dan Aykroyd, Ernie Hudson, and Annie Potts.

 In December, Gil Kenan took over as director from Reitman, who remains a writer and producer.
-Paul Rudd, Finn Wolfhard, and Carrie Coon were also confirmed to return alongside Grace.
+Rudd, Wolfhard, and Coon were also confirmed to reprise their roles alongside Grace.
 On March 20, 2023, a photo of Reitman and Kenan was posted to the Ghostbusters Facebook page showing them on the set of the new movie, with the working title Firehouse.
+The film was released on March 22, 2024.